Klipper3d/klipper/docs/Config_Reference.md

 #spi_software_sclk_pin:
 #spi_software_mosi_pin:
 #spi_software_miso_pin:
-#   The pins connected to an emulated_st7920 type lcd.
-The en_pin corresponds
+#   The pins connected to an emulated_st7920 or hd44780_spi type lcd.
-#   to the cs_pin of the st7920 type lcd, spi_software_sclk_pin corresponds
+#   The en_pin corresponds to the cs_pin of the st7920 type lcd,
-#   to sclk_pin and spi_software_mosi_pin corresponds to sid_pin.
-The
+#   spi_software_sclk_pin corresponds to sclk_pin and spi_software_mosi_pin
-#   spi_software_miso_pin needs to be set to an unused pin of the printer
+#   corresponds to sid_pin.
+The spi_software_miso_pin needs to be set to an
-#   mainboard as the st7920 as no MISO pin but the software spi implementation
+#   unused pin of the printer mainboard as the st7920 as no MISO pin
-#   requires this pin to be configured.
-The default spi_speed is 1MHz.
+#   but the software spi implementation requires this pin to be configured.
+#   The default spi_speed is 1MHz.
+#latch_pin:
+#   Used with the hd44780_spi type lcd, connected to the latch pin of the
+#   shift register.
 #cs_pin:
 #a0_pin:
 #rst_pin: